AIrvenRichardson/CVVirtualAvatar/README.md

             hap.png
             neu.png
         ...
+    Then simply change the AVATAR variable to be the avatar's base folder (in this case, "Custom")

 EXPRESSIONS
     The model is not great, it only has pretty exaggerated images of expressions to work with.
 For the most part, any big smile (especially with teeth) will trigger happy, lowering your brow or doing a Kubrick stare will trigger angry, and anythin else will be neutral.